AARP Medicare Advantage Plans

 A Medigap policy is the traditional type of plan that fills the gaps left by Medicare.
 Medicare supplements (Medigap) are standardized plans, that to one degree or another, cover the portion of Medicare expenses that would normally be the beneficiaries responsibility.
 Plans may be referred to as AARP Medigap Plan F or AARP Medigap Plan N.

-An Advantage plan, whether a Humana Medicare Advantage plan or one offered by Secure Horizons, is another way to receive your Medicare benefits.
+An Advantage plan is another way to receive your Medicare benefits.
 A private insurance company contracts with the Centers for Medicare and Medicaid (CMS) to administer you Medicare benefits.
-The assumption goes that, because the insurance company is more financially efficient than the federal government, they should be able to get more benefits for your Medicare dollar.
+The assumption goes that, because the insurance company is more financially efficient than the federal government they should be able to get more benefits for your Medicare dollar.

 Choosing an Advantage plan